 The rope is tinted with craft paint!
 I’ve never seen that before and I’m desperate to give it a try.

-The pattern for this bunny is free!
+The pattern for this bunny, carrot and eggs is free!

 This banner is beautiful done up with sharpie as pictured, but it would also be a stunning embroidery.